thoughtbot/maybe_haskell/release/maybe_haskell.md

 loginByType _ _ = Nothing
 ```

 This cleans things up nicely.
-The "passing along the `Maybe`" concern is
+The concern of "passing along the `Maybe`" is
 completely abstracted away behind `andThen` and we're free to describe the
 nature of *our* computation.
 If only Haskell had such a function...